 Reactive arthritis - Anogenital in

 ReA was initially described after infections with specific bacteria: Chlamydia trachomatis, Shigella, Salmonella, Yersinia, and Campylobacter.
-However, recent studies have implicated Clostridium difficile, Giardia, and other atypical infections as triggers for ReA.
+However, recent studies have implicated Clostridioides difficile, Giardia, and other atypical infections as triggers for ReA.

 As in other spondyloarthropathies, ReA is associated with HLA-B27.
 It occurs most commonly in men ages 20-40.
 It can be especially common in patients with human immunodeficiency virus (HIV) infection, and they present with more severe symptoms.
 It is unclear how infections trigger the disease.